Introduction

 The distribution of the biennale across multiple sites reflects its engagement with Seoul as both subject and context.
 By activating diverse spaces throughout the city, the event encourages visitors to experience how media art can transform urban environments and create new connections between digital culture and physical space.
 This approach also makes the biennale more accessible to local residents who might encounter its interventions in their everyday environments.

-Notable Exhibitions
+Notable Projects

-Throughout its history, the Seoul Mediacity Biennale has presented numerous groundbreaking exhibitions that have expanded the boundaries of media art and explored the complex relationships between technology, society, and culture.
+Throughout its history, the Seoul Mediacity Biennale has presented numerous groundbreaking projects that have expanded the boundaries of media art and explored the complex relationships between technology, society, and culture.
 These presentations showcase the biennale's commitment to artistic innovation and critical engagement with contemporary issues.

 The New Times Atlas of the World (2023)